fazrigading/fazrigading/README.md

 # Hello!👋
 ## Introduction
-- My name is **Fazri Gading**
+- My name is **Fazri Gading** and please, call me **Gading**.
-- Call me **Gading**
--
+- I am 19 years old and lived in Indonesia.
+- I study Informatics in Mulawarman University.
+- And I want to create IT/Space company in my country.

+## Task Lists
-In the words of Casey Neistat:
+In the words of **Casey Neistat**:
-> "You can't score without a goal."
+> _"You can't score without a goal."_
+- [ ] Complete at least 6 quests in #JuaraGCP 16-26 September 2021
+- [ ] Create repositories for past and on-going semester
+- [ ] Achieve GPA >3.9 this semester

 ## Focuses
 - 🔭 I’m currently working on developing myself as a software engineer student in Mulawarman University, Indonesia.
+- 🌱 I’m currently learning Data Science and Machine Learning with GCP.
+Still working on Python, C++, Java, and R languages.
+- 📫 How to reach me:
+	- Email: fazrigading@gmail.com
+	- Social Media:
 	-
-- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...